-Privacy Notice Relating to the European Union General Data Protection Regulation (GDPR) and the EU-U.S. Privacy Shield
+Privacy Notice Relating to the European Union General Data Protection Regulation (GDPR)

 For the purposes of this document, SiteSpect refers to three corporate entities: